-All firms which hold an authorisation from the Central Bank of Ireland (‘Central Bank’) to provide financial services in Ireland are shown in our Registers section.
-Prior to entering into a financial services transaction, members of the public and shareholders should always check the regulatory status of the firm.
+All firms which hold an authorisation from the Central Bank of Ireland (‘Central Bank’), or where applicable, the SSM, to provide financial services in Ireland are listed in our Registers section.
+Prior to entering into a financial services transaction, members of the public can check the regulatory status of the firm they are dealing with.

 Consequences of Dealing with Unauthorised Firms

-Under the Central Bank (Supervision and Enforcement) Act 2013, the Central Bank has the authority to publish warning notices naming persons or firms who are providing financial services without the appropriate authorisation to do so or who are holding themselves out to be a regulated financial service provider where they do not have the appropriate authorisation to provide the financial services they are holding themselves out as providing.
+Under the Central Bank (Supervision and Enforcement) Act 2013, the Central Bank has the authority to publish warning notices naming persons or firms who are providing financial services without the appropriate authorisation or who are holding themselves out to be a regulated financial service provider where they do not have the appropriate authorisation to provide financial services.
 A list of unauthorised firms in respect of whom warning notices have been published by the Central Bank to date is available at List/Search Unauthorised Firms.

-If you have been approached about an investment scam - or think you are a victim - report it to the Central Bank by completing the form at Report/Query an Unauthorised Firm
+If you have been approached about an investment scam - or think you are a victim - report it to the Central Bank and you may also wish to report the matter to the Gardaí.